caseyamcl/easyasset/README.md

 EasyAsset
 =========

-A library to make using assets (CSS, JS, etc) stupidly easy in your applications.
+A library to make using assets (CSS, JS, etc) in your applications a little easier.

 Key features:

 * Compiles LESS, SASS/SCSS, JS, or any [Assetic](https://github.com/kriswallsmith/assetic) asset (or asset collection)
-* Allows recursive compilation of directories
-* Automatically loads compiled asset, or falls back on asset compilation
+* Recursively compiles (combines) asset files in a directory
-* Includes Silex/Symfony controller service
+* Includes Silex/Symfony provider
-* Unit Tested, fully PSR-0, PSR-2 compliant
+* Unit Tested, fully PSR-4/PSR-2 compliant

 Installation
 ------------